ivoba/obfuscate-wc/readme.md

 ### Script tag

-- Put a script tag similar to this `<script type='module' src='https://unpkg.com/obfuscate-link-web-component@0.0.1/dist/obfuscate-link/obfuscate-link.esm.js'></script>` in the head of your index.html
+- Put a script tag similar to this `<script type='module' src='https://unpkg.com/obfuscate-link-web-component@0.0.1/www/build/obfuscate-link.esm.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

 ### Node Modules
 - Run `npm install my-component --save`
-- Put a script tag similar to this `<script type='module' src='node_modules/obfuscate-link-web-component/dist/obfuscate-link/obfuscate-link.esm.js'></script>` in the head of your index.html
+- Put a script tag similar to this `<script type='module' src='node_modules/obfuscate-link-web-component/www/build/obfuscate-link.esm.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

 ### In an app
 - Run `npm install obfuscate-link-web-component --save`
-- Add an import to the npm packages `import 'obfuscate-link-web-component';`
+- Add an import to the npm packages `import { ObfuscateLink } from 'obfuscate-link-web-component';customElements.define('obfuscate-link', ObfuscateLink);`
 - Then you can use the element anywhere in your template, JSX, html etc

 ## Disclaimer